devel0/knowledge/doc/pcb-etching.md

 - toner transfer ( [video](https://youtu.be/TbBrgpKxBJk?list=LLSxwtecTaiSTtkh48QGLJtA&t=341) )
   - use a dry iron that has a flat surface
   - print with toner on photo glossy paper 115g
+  - place a cooking paper over the glossy paper to allow iron sweep easily
-  - proceed with iron for about 5 min over surface as described in the video until black spots appears over all the paper
+  - proceed with iron for about 5 min over surface in X-Y-XY applying foreach pass a little pressure with body weight
   - wait surface become cold then gently remove paper